innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

 :width: 5.772222222222222in
 :height: 2.365972222222222in

-The Jupyter server password tolken prompt when the notebook server is first accessed
+The Jupyter server password token prompt when the notebook server is first accessed

 Screenshot of the Jupyter notebook server password / prompt page when the notebook server is first accessed.
 No suggested password / prompt is indicated.